moserrya/job_hunter/README.md

 All of these methods will return a `Delayed::Job` if they find, create, or destroy a job and `nil` otherwise.

+`find` will not return failed jobs (all attempts exhausted). `find_or_create` will likewise create a new job if there is an identical failed job.

 The `create` and `find_or_create` methods accept the same options hash as `Delayed::Job.enqueue`.
 Options passed in to these methods (`run_at`, `queue`, and `priority`) will override the defauls set in your custom job class.
 Options passed in to `find_or_create` will not affect a job already enqueued.

 These class methods have corresponding instance methods: